yurivish/yuri.is-2018/content/scribbles/venn-diagrams.md

 <svg id='drawing-venn-diagrams-2' class='block'></svg>

-You'll need to know the distance between the two circles that will give you the overlap you want.
-There is no closed-form solution, but you can optimize over an area function that returns the overlap for a given distance.
+To do this, you need to know the distance between the two circles that results in the overlap you want.
+To find the distance you can optimize over an area function which returns the overlap for a given distance.

 You can find the code on [GitHub](-).